Personal information is defined in the Privacy Act as:

 Why do we collect personal information?

 We collect personal information where it is reasonably necessary for our functions or activities.
-In addition to our core business activity of publishing books and other material, including The Anglican Church of Australia Directory (Directory), our functions and activities include:
+In addition to our core business activity of publishing books and other material, including but not limited to The Anglican Church of Australia Directory (Directory) and ePray, our functions and activities include:

-- marketing the Directory and our other publications and our business generally;
+- marketing and selling the Directory and our other publications and our business generally;

 - undertaking research to improve the Directory and our other publications and our business;

-- obtaining goods and services (for example, printing services, design services, database management, etc.) from other businesses;
+- obtaining or providing goods and services (for example, printing services, design services, database management, etc.) from or to other businesses;

 - employing staff; and